Follow email Print print

 Filtering in PhotoWorks

 Trying to find a specific photo (or group of photos) within a gigantic photo library can feel like searching for a needle in a haystack.
-That’s why we built powerful, configurable filters into PhotoWorks that enable you to quickly and painlessly find the photos you are looking for.
+That’s why we built powerful, configurable filters into PhotoWorks, enabling you to quickly and easily find the photos you are looking for.

 In PhotoWorks, you can filter by any: